Org. Synth. 1989, 67, 210

 3. Discussion

 Cyclobutanones have attained a position of considerable synthetic importance in recent years.
-In addition to being important synthetic targets themselves, they serve as useful precursors of five-,4 six-,5 and eight-membered6 rings, as well as of a variety of highly functionalized acyclic fragments.7,8
+In addition to being important synthetic targets themselves, they serve as useful precursors of five-,

 In general, cyclobutanones are synthesized by either ketene cycloadditions or by ring expansions of cyclopropyl precursors.
 For the synthesis of simple α-substituted monocyclic cyclobutanones, the latter method is usually employed, and a variety of approaches have been used to prepare the required cyclopropyl intermediates.